The Top 10 Best Abdominal Exercises Part 1

 We are going to put all that diet talk on the shelf for a moment to focus only on abdominal exercises.

-You already know you need to drop to low levels of body fat in order to display your abs.
+You already know you need to drop to low levels of body fat to display your abs.
 So let’s assume you are already there or are currently dieting with a vengeance.

 Now you need to know which exercises you should perform to thicken, shape, and sculpt those abs.
 Or if that’s not your bag, you need to know which exercises will help you the most with your powerlifting, strongman training, Olympic lifting, or sports performance.

-Obviously exercises like squats, deadlifts, and overhead pressing will be important for developing your core.
-Exposing the abdominals to heavy weight while squatting is extremely beneficial for shocking the abs into new growth.
+Exercises like squats, deadlifts, and overhead pressing will be important for developing your core.
+Exposing the abdominals to heavyweight while squatting is extremely beneficial for shocking the abs into new growth.

 For now, we are going to forget about all that stuff and examine exactly which abdominal exercises will give you the most bang for your buck.